 "Subsidiary" means, with respect to any Person (the "parent") at any date, any corporation, limited liability company, partnership, association or other entity the accounts of which would be consolidated with those of the parent in the parent's consolidated financial statements if such financial statements were prepared in accordance with GAAP as of such date, as well as any other corporation, limited liability company, partnership, association or other entity (a) of which securities or other ownership interests representing more than 50% of the equity or more than 50% of the ordinary voting power or, in the case of a partnership, more than 50% of the general partnership interests are, as of such date, owned, controlled or held, or (b) that is, as of such date, otherwise controlled, by the parent or one or more subsidiaries of the parent or by the parent and one or more subsidiaries of the parent.

 Grant of Security Interest.
-In order to satisfy Grantor’s margin payments under the Master Netting Agreement, Grantor hereby assigns and pledges to the Secured Parties, and hereby grants to the Secured Parties a security interest in and an assignment of all of Grantor’s right, title and interest in and to its property described in subsections (a) through (g) of this Section 2 (the “Collateral”), whether now owned or hereafter acquired, and any rights, remedies or claims with respect to any thereof and any proceeds of any thereof:
+In order to satisfy Grantor’s margin payments under the Master Netting Agreement, Grantor hereby assigns and pledges to the Secured Parties, and hereby grants to the Secured Parties a security interest in and an assignment of all of Grantor’s right, title and interest in and to its property described in subsections (a) and (b) of this Section 2 (the “Collateral”), whether now owned or hereafter acquired, and any rights, remedies or claims with respect to any thereof

-(a) All presently existing or hereafter acquired or created accounts, accounts receivable, contract rights, notes, drafts, acceptances, chattel paper, leases, letters of credit and writings evidencing a monetary obligation or a security interest in or a lease of goods, all rights to receive the payment of money or other considerations under present or future contracts (including, without limitation, all rights to receive payments under presently existing or hereafter acquired or created letters of credit) or by virtue of merchandise sold or leased, services rendered, loans and advances made or other considerations given, whether or not earned by performance and whether or not evidenced by or set forth in or arising out of any present or future chattel paper, note, draft, lease, acceptance, writing, bond, insurance policy, instrument, document or general intangible, and all extensions and renewals of any thereof, all rights under or arising out of present or future contracts, agreements or general intangibles, including all rights and payments under licensing agreements or arrangements, franchises, or permits, all right, title and interest in merchandise which gave rise to any or all of the foregoing, including all goods, all claims or causes of action now existing or hereafter arising in connection with or under any agreement or document or by operation of law or otherwise, all collateral security of any kind (including real property mortgages) given by any person with respect to any of the foregoing, including in any event, all accounts, instruments and chattel paper within the meaning of the Uniform Commercial Code in effect in any applicable jurisdiction, other than any other agreement, contract or instrument to which Grantor is a party (by operation of law or otherwise) (excluding any proceeds received by Grantor therefrom or accounts receivable with respect thereto) (i) which according to its terms is not expressly assignable or under which the grant of a security interest therein by Grantor hereunder would be expressly prohibited or would cause a breach or default thereof and (ii) for which consent to the transactions contemplated hereunder has not been obtained by Grantor (any and all of the foregoing being the “Accounts, Instruments and Chattel Paper”);
+(a) AllReplacement Collateral (as defined in the Master Netting Agreement) that Grantor substitutes from time to time for cash Collateral (as defined in the Master Netting Agreement) pursuant to Section 2(a) of the Second Amendment, but excluding any Replacement Collateral that is released by the Secured Parties pursuant to Section 2(d) of the Master Netting Agreement.